Having rheumatoid arthritis (RA) doesn’t necessarily mean you will be restricted in your day-to-day activities.

 - Check your sight - as you get older, you will probably experience some deterioration in your eyesight.
 It is important to get your sight checked regularly by a qualified optician.
 Poor eyesight can increase your risk of accident and injury.

-- Ask for help - if you know you have arthritis, avoid standing on chairs to reach high cupboards or change a light bulb.
+- Ask for help - if you know you have arthritis, avoid standing on chairs to reach high cupboards or change a light bulb or climbing ladders.
 Also, try to avoid doing chores that you know will cause more pain.
 Write a list of the jobs that need to be done around the house and save it for the next time your friends or family visit.

 It can be hard to deal with the unpredictable nature of rheumatoid arthritis.
 Some days, the pain and stiffness will be much worse than others, and there is no way to know when a flare-up will occur.
 Some people develop depression or feelings of stress and anxiety.
 Sometimes, these feelings can be related to poorly controlled pain or fatigue.
 Living with any long-term condition makes you more likely to have a range of emotions such as frustration, fear, pain, anger and resentment.
 You should speak to your doctor if you are concerned.